 By Josephine Remo

 Famously known as the world’s adventure capital, Queenstown is the epicentre of adventure activities, and you should include it in any travel itinerary or road trip to New Zealand.
-With activities ranging from bungee jumping, skydiving, jet boat trips, hiking, zip lining, and river rafting, Queenstown is a popular travel destination for New Zealanders and foreigners.
+There is such a variety of things to do in Queenstown, ranging from bungee jumping, skydiving, jet boat trips, hiking, zip lining, and river rafting, Queenstown is a popular travel destination for New Zealanders and foreigners.
 For this, Queenstown is home to close to 1,5 million tourists a year.

 In the Otago region on the southern island of New Zealand, Queenstown is right next to the magnificent Lake Wakatipu, surrounded by three rivers; Dart River, Shotover River, and Kawarau River.
 At Kawarau River, you find the world’s first and most famous bungee jump, “The Kawarau Bridge Bungy”.
 Another bungee jump alternative is to visit the stunning Skippers Canyon, which also serves as an excellent jet boating destination.